codegirls/first-steps/resources.md

 * [GitBook](http://www.gitbook.io/) does quite a few things already, maybe we can use that?
     It already supports [evaluating JavaScript](https://github.com/GitbookIO/gitbook#exercises)
     and validating it, so maybe we could add HTML support?
+* [Untrusted](http://alexnisnevich.github.io/untrusted/), a game where you modify the world using JavaScript to proceed.
+It's a little bit tricky, though, but maybe with a little bit of guidance it would be fun.

 ## Other